The Ultimate List of 31 Tax Deductions for Shop Owners

 Depending on your business structure, you’ll fill out and file different forms to claim these tax write-offs:

-- Sole proprietors and single-member LLCs fill out the Schedule C, Profit and Loss from Business that is attached to other tax forms, including Form 1040, 1040-SR, 1040-NR, or 1041.
+• Sole proprietors and single-member LLCs fill out the Schedule C, Profit or Loss From Business, which is attached to other tax forms, including Form 1040, 1040-SR, 1040-NR, or 1041.
 Schedule C deductions are listed in Part II, broken down by category.
-If you have deductions that aren’t listed in Part II, then you can add your own list of business expenses in Part V of the Schedule C.
+If you have deductions that aren’t listed in Part II, you can add your own list of business expenses in Part V of the Schedule C.

-- Partnerships like multi-member LLCs file Form 1065, U.S. Return of Partnership Income to report deductions, along with Schedule K-1 that’s filed with Form 1065, since a partnership does not pay income tax, and passes through profits and losses to partners.
+• Partnerships like multi-member LLCs file Form 1065, U.S. Return of Partnership Income, to report deductions, along with Schedule K-1, which is filed with Form 1065, since a partnership does not pay income tax and passes through profits and losses to partners.

 Knowing your deductible business expenses and how you can make them as a shop owner and self-employed individual reduces your tax bill and makes the tax-filing process way less stressful.